 Problematic Ingredients And Risk of Drug Interactions

 Supplements should never be started without consulting your general practitioner regarding drug interactions and risks first.
-It's important to prioritize safety above all else.
+It's important to prioritise safety above all else.

 Whilst the ingredients of some supplements are thought to be harmless, the ingredients for others, such as CBD have been shown in animal studies to cause or make tinnitus worse.